-The complainant will receive a written response explaining the panel's findings and recommendations within 15 school days.
-This letter will also explain whether there are any further rights of appeal and to whom they need to be addressed.
+The complainant and the person complained about, where relevant, will receive a written response, via email or otherwise, explaining the panel's findings and recommendations within 15 school days.
+This response will also explain whether there are any further rights of appeal and to whom they need to be addressed.

 Where relevant, the person complained about will receive a summary of the panel's findings and recommendations.
-They will also receive a copy of the minutes, subject to any necessary redactions under the Data Protection Act 2018 and the UK GDPR.
+They will also receive a copy of the minutes, subject to any necessary reductions under the Data Protection Act 2018 and the UK GDPR.

-Final stage - Appeal
+Final stage: Appeal